 However, familial status is a protected class under the Fair Housing Act and, therefore, it is illegal for a landlord to turn away a prospective tenant who has or is expecting children.

-This is also a protected class under the Arizona Fair Housing Act.
+Disability is also a protected class under the Arizona Fair Housing Act.
 You cannot discriminate against a tenant based on a mental or physical disability.

 Other Discriminatory Acts